balena-io/docs/pages/installing/gettingStarted-Parallella.md

 To start with, we will just run the standard "Hello, World!" example from parallella which uses the epiphany sdk.
 This demo allows the epiphany C code to be cross-compiled in the cloud.

 If you look at the code [here][parallella-demo-link], you will notice the code has a `Dockerfile` which is a recipe file that allows you to define your build and runtime environment.
-We recommend you have a look at how to effectively use [dockerfiles][dockerfile].
+We recommend you have a look at how to effectively use [Dockerfiles][dockerfile].

 To clone it, run the following in a terminal: